RogueElectron/Cypher/README.md

 ## NOTICE

-This project is in active development and is a prototype, please take in mind:
+- This project is in active development and is a prototype, please take in mind:

-The server doesn't hardcode secrets but generates them on each run The server doesn't have presistent storage but instead uses wrappers around ```map()``` The time on both the server machine and the user machine MUST BE CORRECT for TOTP work Since TOTP by design relies on the time
+- The server doesn't hardcode secrets but generates them on each run
+- The server doesn't have presistent storage but instead uses wrappers around ```map()```
+- The time on both the server machine and the user machine MUST BE CORRECT for TOTP to work correctly

-This project is tested on Debian 12 and Windows
+- This project is tested on Debian 12 and Windows

 ## Digitopia specifics